RN to BSN Program

 Prerequisites Fresno State Courses (partial listing) Units

-Oral Communication* Communication 3 or 7 or 8 3
+Oral Communication* COMM 3 or 7 or 8 3

 *These four courses meet CSU GE Foundation requirements